IT and OT, Friends or Foes in the Industrial Internet of Things?

 But while the OT world was still busy getting different kinds of machines to communicate at all, the IT world was making incredible progress.
 Ethernet networking standards were developed and adopted.
 Cost points fell to amazingly low levels.
 New Ethernet technologies continued to appear, and we’ve now reached the point where the so-called “Internet of Things” is becoming a reality.

 This will mean that OT can’t ignore IT anymore.
 The opportunities are too great.
-When attaching a remote sensor to a battery powered node on a wireless mesh network can make the sensor data available to an analytics application on another continent, it’s time to stand up and take notice.
+When attaching a remote to a battery powered node on a wireless mesh network can make the sensor data available to an analytics application on another continent, it’s time to stand up and take notice.
 That remote sensor has just become a node on the Internet of Things, and the value of both the sensor and the data it collects have suddenly increased exponentially.
 Rather than eliminating that sensor, IoT tech has improved it.

 Note: That doesn’t mean that remote devices can’t continue to speak languages like Modbus, or that they’ll suddenly have to perform tasks that they weren’t designed to handle.
 For legacy devices, industrial IoT will simply provide a connectivity stack that carries their data to modern networks and modern applications.
 It’s true that the cellular providers will see rapid growth in their data communications businesses, as more and more remote devices take advantage of the flexibility provided by cellular data networking, but it won’t be the overnight explosion that some carriers had anticipated.
 Industrial equipment will still have access to other connectivity options, and there will be plenty of “things” that don’t require cellular providers data plans.